 The connection to breast cancer is probably the most well-known risk associated with HRT.
 Research, most notably the Women’s Health Initiative (WHI) study, found that long-term use of combined therapy (estrogen plus progestin) was linked to a small increase in breast cancer cases.
 It’s crucial to understand that this risk is not the same for every woman or every type of HRT.
 For example, the risk appears to be lower with estrogen-only therapy.
 This is a key detail that often gets lost in the conversation, but it’s an important part of creating a personalized treatment plan with your doctor.

-HRT and Ovarian Cancer Risk
+Understanding the Ovarian Cancer Risk

 Some studies have also suggested a link between HRT and a slightly increased risk of ovarian cancer, especially when used for more than five years.
 Like the breast cancer risk, this finding needs context.
 The overall risk of developing ovarian cancer is low for most women, so even a small increase doesn’t translate to a high probability.
 It’s another factor to weigh in the balance when you’re considering if the benefits of HRT for your quality of life—like relief from debilitating menopause symptoms—outweigh the potential risks.
 This is a core part of the women’s health conversation.